MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every Transaction is unique.
 - Every Transaction has all inputs mentioned in a previous Block or the same Block.
 - Every Transaction has a Verification Packet.
+- Every Transaction doesn't compete with, or have parents which compete with, Transactions archived 5 Blocks before the last Checkpoint.
 - Every Element is valid and doesn't cause a MeritRemoval.
 - Only new Elements are archived.
 - If a Merit Holder has a Merit Removal archived, that is their only Element archived in the Block.